What is Emsam and how is it used?

 Patients should be advised of the following issues and asked to alert their prescriber if these occur while taking EMSAM.

-Suicide Risk: Advise patients and caregivers to look for the emergence of suicidal ideation and behavior, especially early during treatment and when the dose is adjusted up or down [see BOXED WARNING and WARNINGS AND PRECAUTIONS].
+Advise patients and caregivers to look for the emergence of suicidal ideation and behavior, especially early during treatment and when the dose is adjusted up or down [see BOX WARNING and WARNINGS AND PRECAUTIONS].

-Pregnancy: Advise the pregnant woman about the potential risk to the fetus [see Use in Specific Populations].
+Advise the pregnant woman about the potential risk to the fetus [see Use In Specific Populations].

-Lactation: Advise a woman that breastfeeding is not recommended during treatment with EMSAM treatment and for 5 days after the final dose [see Use in Specific Populations].
+Advise a woman that breastfeeding is not recommended during treatment with EMSAM treatment and for 5 days after the final dose [see Use In Specific Populations].

 How To Use EMSAM